Alrpaz/pytesting/README.md

 python3

-Python learning repository - using msoft vscode studio -- modern python bootcamps.
+Python learning repository - using msoft vscode studio or bash -- modern python bootcamps.

 will add fun facts here like \xb0 = temps noted in other file.